ABOUT HANAYAGI CHIYO

 In 1981 she returned to UCLA with four other distinguished artists from traditional Japanese performing arts.
 The five masters of Noh, Kyogen, Japanese Dance, Shamisen and Drums, taught for the seven week summer session at UCLA, and later participated in a nation-wide satellite telecast connecting Los Angeles, New York and Washington, D.C.

-Hanayagi Chiyo has performed in Okinawa, Turkey, Greece, and Switzerland, often presenting workshops and her Fundamental Exercises.
-Although her life work has been to introduce Japanese Dance in Japan and abroad, she has also established a reputation as a dancer and choreographer.
-She has been awarded dozens of prizes in Japan.
-Since 1978 she has won the Creative Dance (Sōsaku Buyō) Prize in national competitions fifteen times.
-She has received Shidōshō, Teaching Prize, thirty-six times.
-She has received prizes for her development of new pedagocial methods, for her long devotion to Japanese Dance, and for her outstanding achievement in international cultural exchange.
+Hanayagi Chiyo performed in Okinawa, Turkey, Greece, and Switzerland, often presenting workshops and her Fundamental Exercises.
+Although her life work was to introduce Japanese Dance in Japan and abroad, she also established a reputation as a dancer and choreographer.
+She was awarded dozens of prizes in Japan.
+Since 1978 she had won the Creative Dance (Sōsaku Buyō) Prize in national competitions fifteen times.
+She received Shidōshō, Teaching Prize, thirty-six times.
+She received prizes for her development of new pedagocial methods, for her long devotion to Japanese Dance, and for her outstanding achievement in international cultural exchange.
 In 1995, she was decorated by the Emperor of Japan with the Order of the Sacred Crown, Fourth Degree.

 • HOME